 Quantified Objectives estimate the number of units likely to be constructed, rehabilitated, or conserved/preserved by income level during the planning period.
-The Quantified Objectives are not required to match the City's Regional Housing Needs Allocation (RHNA).
-They are a goal for the jurisdiction to work towards, based on identified needs constraints, and available resources.
-These objectives will focus communication between the City and HCD vis-a-vis future Annual Progress Reports (APRs).
-HCD does not require that all objectives must be met; instead, these objectives create a framework for evaluating program effectiveness, so the City can make informed determinations as to whether it should continue, modify, or eliminate programs in the next Housing Element update cycle.
+The Quantified Objectives do not represent a ceiling on development, but rather set a target are not required to match the City's Regional Housing Needs Allocation (RHNA).
+They are a goal for the jurisdiction to achievework towards, based on identified needs, resources, and constraints, and available resources.
+These objectives will focus communication between the City and HCD with vis-a-vis future Annual Progress Reports (APRs).
+HCD does not require that all objectives must be met, rather, it is a goal that enables objective assessments about; instead, these objectives create a framework for evaluating program effectiveness- so the City can make informed determinations to as to whether it should continue, modify, or delete-climinate programs with in the next Housing Element update Cycle.
+Table 2-1, Quantified Objectives, provides an estimate of the number of units likely to be constructed, rehabilitated or conserved/preserved in Carmel by the Sea in the 6th Cycle.cycle.